tomsasani/tomsasani.github.io/_posts/2020-10-07-snakemake.md

 This is where Snakemake comes in.
 Snakemake is a flexible Python-based pipeline manager, and it's even tuned for running on the Sage Grid Engine (or pretty much any other compute environment).

 As an example, let's imagine that we want to take paired-end FASTQ from 3 different mouse samples (A, B, and C) and generate a preliminary set of variant calls for each sample.
+{: .notice--info}

 To start, let's imagine we only want to process one sample: A.
-{: .notice--info}
+{: .notice--success}

 Every step of the pipeline gets its own "rule"
 ---